/Documentation

-How to set up GTM server-side plugin for WordPress
+How to set up WordPress plugin

 2. Create a Google Tag Manager Server container if you don’t have one.
 Go to https://tagmanager.google.com/ and choose the account where you want to create a container.
 Then, click Admin.